browserengineering/book/book/embeds.md

             data=message)
 ```

-TODO: why doesn't the demo below work in a real browser?

 Try it out on [this demo](examples/example15-iframe.html).
 You should see
-"This is the contents of postMessage." printed to the console.
+"Message received from iframe: This is the contents of postMessage." printed to
+ the console.

 Iframe input events
 ===================